afonsofn/Afonsofn/README.md

 <br />
 <br />

-Heyy, I'm **Raul Afonso**, I'm from Recife, Pernambuco, a Frontend/Mobile developer, lover of technology and everything that orbits in this incredibly fascinating universe, I'm FrontEnd Engineer at * *Swood**, getting deeper and deeper into development knowledge in order to one day be part of **really great projects for society**
+Heyy, I'm **Raul Afonso**, I'm from Recife, Pernambuco, a Frontend/Mobile developer, lover of technology and everything that orbits in this incredibly fascinating universe, I'm FrontEnd Engineer at * *Swood**, getting deeper and deeper into development knowledge in order to one day be part of **really great projects**

 **My personal interests:**